 1. Unplug during the off hours

 Smartphones are technological marvels that have generated the feeling of being “always-on,” even when resting at home or spending time with friends.
-Even when you’re fully immersed in your current scenario, every ping or buzz sends your hand crawling towards your pocket.
+Even when you’re fully immersed in your current scenario, every ping or buzz sends your hand crawling toward your pocket.
 It can be difficult to know when to stop working when you’re in charge of your own schedule.

 As a result, establish particular work hours over the week to have greater independence and control.
 Once you’ve established these clear boundaries, try your best to stick to them.
 Emails, customer messages, and “just one short thing” assignments can all be saved for the next working day.